LauraGomezjurado/open-optimizer/README.md

 **Neuron smoothness passes the evolved-versus-SGD test.** Render each hidden unit of an evolved Picbreeder network and of an SGD network fit to the same image.
+This is the clearest picture in the repo of what the whole project is chasing.

+![Two grids of hidden units.
+On the left, the evolved network, where each unit is a simple smooth pattern such as a gradient, a round blob, or a set of bands, and many cells are empty.
+On the right, the gradient descent network, where every unit is a busy swirl.](results/fig_neurons_skull.png)

+The evolved units are things you can name.
+A gradient, a blob, a stripe pattern.
+The SGD units are swirls.
+Both networks draw the same skull.
+Only one of them builds it out of parts.

-The evolved units are smoother (total variation 1.5x to 1.8x lower) and much lower frequency (up to 136x less high-frequency energy on one target), on 3 of 3 targets.
+The numbers agree with the pictures.
+Evolved units have 1.5x to 1.8x lower total variation and up to 136x less high-frequency energy, on 3 of 3 targets.
 Weight-level measures get this backwards because the evolved network is about 3% dense and the SGD one is 100% dense, so anything measured per weight reads sparsity instead of structure.

 Source: `llm_probe/validate_metric.py`, `experiments/run_ufr_ceiling.py`.